AirtestProject/Poco/README.md

 ```

 ```
-# Currently, it is only available on git repo.
+# Currently, it is only available in git repo.
 So please clone the repo and install
 git clone xxx/poco.git
 pip install -e poco
 ```